MonaSolutions/MonaServer/doc/serverapp.rst

   end

-.. note:: The keyword *super* is supported to refer to the the father application:
+.. note:: The keyword *super* is supported to refer to the the parent application:

 .. code-block:: lua